-I was at a major pool party and ran into a guy I’ve dated and slept with a few times.
-He was feeling his extra helping of cocktails, and we were both enjoying him being a little more touchy-feely than usual.
+I ran into a guy I’ve dated and slept with a few times at a pool party.
+He was feeling an extra helping of cocktails, and we were both enjoying him being a little more touchy-feely than usual.

 He made a few drunk comments about marrying me and how much he wanted us to get serious.
-It was sort of awkward since I was more sober than him, but mostly it was kinda cute.
+I was sober, and it was awkward, but mostly it was kinda cute.
 I even expressed my own interest in moving things forward.

 It just wasn’t good timing.
-I’ve had issues in the past with mis-matched levels of alcohol, and to be honest, his cocktails weren’t doing my attraction any favors.
-I didn’t say any of that and just kept it light, figuring he could go have fun and I’d see him again another time.
+I’ve had issues in the past with mis-matched levels of alcohol, and his cocktails weren’t doing my attraction any favors.
+I didn’t say that, figuring he could go have fun and I’d see him again another time.

-From my perspective, I acted interested in him during the event, and I thought there might be something there.
-I tried to explain and express my interest, but he kept snubbing me while circling back to three points — I didn’t go home with him, I wasn't ready for him, and he was too mature for it.
+From my perspective, I acted interested and kept it light while he was messy drunk.
+I tried to tell him I liked him, but he kept circling back to three points — I didn’t go home with him, I wasn’t ready for him, and he was too mature for it.

-At one point, I really liked this guy and wondered if there was a future.
+I really liked this guy.
 Should I give him time and try again?

 Time out!
 Huddle up.
 This man just showed you who he is.
 Take a good, long look.

-His drunkenness is less of an issue than his reactions later when he was sober.
-Getting tipsy and handsy at a party is nothing new, and unless it’s indicative of an ongoing problem, that part is probably fine.
+His drunk behavior is less an issue than his sober reactions later.
+Getting tipsy and handsy is nothing new.
+Unless he has an ongoing problem, drunk flirting is harmless.

 Still, the field is littered with flags on the play.
 Let’s pick up one at a time:

-He has you questioning your behavior, your past experiences, your decisions, your communication choices.
+He left you questioning your behavior, your past experiences, your decisions, your communication choices.
 Don’t fall for it.
 It’s an internal diversion from his own shortcomings.

 Anyone who continually reiterates how grown up they are, isn’t.